-Wiseman Health is a family-owned, integrative family medicine and wellness company dedicated to preventive, natural, and sustainable approaches to health.
+Wiseman Health is an independent, integrative family medicine and wellness company dedicated to preventive, natural, and sustainable approaches to health.
 Since our origins in 1978 with Wiseman Family Practice, we have been a trusted source for integrative medicine and natural health.

 Featured Article